ontodev/robot/docs/report.md

 ## Executing on Disk

-`report` may fail on some very large ontologies of ROBOT cannot fit the entire ontology into memory.
+`report` may fail on some very large ontologies when ROBOT cannot fit the entire ontology into memory.
+You can either increase the available memory (see [Java Options](global#java-options)), or use the `--tdb true` option to load the ontology as an [Apache Jena TDB Dataset](http://jena.apache.org/documentation/tdb/datasets.html) instead of with OWL API:

-`report` allows you to load the ontology to a mapping file on disk with the `--tdb true` option.
-This is supported by [Jena TDB Datasets](http://jena.apache.org/documentation/tdb/datasets.html):

 ```
 robot report --input edit.owl \